Characterization of Circular-arc Graphs: III. Chordal Graphs: Introduction

-However, $G^K$ being an interval graph does not imply that $G$ is a circular-arc graph.
+However,~$G^K$ being an interval graph does not imply that~$G$ is a circular-arc graph.
 There are restrictions on the intersection patterns of the intervals.
-We~\cite{cao-24-cag-ii-flipping} have fully characterized this correlation when~$G$ is~$C_{4}$-free: it is a circular-arc graph if and only if $G^K$ is an interval graph with no certain configurations (the list is reproduced in Section~\ref{sec:pre}).
-We use \emph{forbidden configurations} to refer to minimal non-interval graphs and the configurations.
+A previous paper of this series~\cite{cao-24-cag-ii-flipping} has fully characterized this correlation when~$G$ is~$C_{4}$-free: it is a circular-arc graph if and only if~$G^K$ does not contain certain forbidden configurations (the formal definition is deferred to the next section).
+It is well known that if a minimal forbidden induced subgraph is not connected, then it has precisely two components, a non-interval subgraph and an isolated vertex.
+For connected chordal graphs, we can greatly shorten this list.

-The task is then to ``reverse'' the construction to get all possible graphs~$G$ such that~$G^{K}$ contains a forbidden configuration.
-One complexity is that each forbidden configuration corresponds to a large number of graphs, and the argument has to be based on case analyses.
-To make it worse, there are seven families of infinite forbidden configurations: holes, $\dag$ graphs, $\ddag$ graphs, and four infinite families of interval forbidden configurations, which can be viewed as variations of~$\dag$ graphs and~$\ddag$ graphs.
+\begin{theorem} Let~$G$ be a minimal forbidden induced subgraph of circular-arc graphs.
+If~$G$ is connected and chordal, then for every simplicial vertex~$s$, the graph~$G^{N[s]}$ contains a forbidden configuration in Figure~\ref{fig:simplified-forbidden-configurations}. \end{theorem}

+Theorem~\ref{thm:simplified-forbidden-configurations} provides a way of finding all chordal forbidden induced subgraphs of circular-arc graphs: it suffices to identify all possible graphs from which the forbidden configurations are derived.
+The task is then to ``reverse'' McConnell flipping to get all possible graphs~$G$ such that~$G^{K}$ contains a forbidden configuration.